Understanding Your Pathology Report: Breast Cancer

 How the results of your tests will affect your therapy is best discussed with your doctor.

-Women with HER2-positive breast cancers have too many copies of the HER2/neu gene, resulting in greater than normal amounts of the HER2/neu protein.
-These cancers tend to grow and spread more aggressively than other breast cancers.
+The cells in HER2-positive breast cancers have too many copies of the HER2/neu gene, resulting in greater than normal amounts of the HER2 protein.
+These cancers tend to grow and spread more quickly than other breast cancers.

-All newly diagnosed breast cancers should be tested for HER2/neu because HER2-positive cancers are much more likely to benefit from treatment with drugs that target the HER2/neu protein, such as trastuzumab (Herceptin®) and lapatinib (Tykerb®).
+All newly diagnosed breast cancers should be tested for HER2, because women with HER2-positive cancers are much more likely to benefit from treatment with drugs that target the HER2 protein, such as trastuzumab (Herceptin), lapatinib (Tykerb), pertuzumab (Perjeta), and T-DM1 (Kadcyla).

 Testing of the biopsy or surgery sample is usually done in 1 of 2 ways:

-Immunohistochemistry (IHC): In this test, special antibodies that identify the HER2/neu protein are applied to the sample, which cause cells to change color if many copies are present.
+- Immunohistochemistry (IHC): In this test, special antibodies that will stick to the HER2 protein are applied to the sample, which cause cells to change color if many copies are present.
 This color change can be seen under a microscope.
 The test results are reported as 0, 1+, 2+, or 3+.

-A newer type of test, known as chromogenic in situ hybridization (CISH), works similarly to FISH, by using small DNA probes to count the number of HER2 genes in breast cancer cells.
-But this test looks for color changes (not fluorescence) and doesn't require a special microscope, which might make it less expensive.
+A newer type of test, known as chromogenic in situ hybridization (CISH), works similarly to FISH, by using small DNA probes to count the number of HER2/neu genes in breast cancer cells.
+This test looks for color changes (not fluorescence) and doesn't require a special microscope, which might make it less expensive than FISH.
 Right now, it is not being used as much as IHC and FISH.

 If your cancer is HER2-positive, your doctor might add certain drugs to your treatment.
-How the results of your tests will affect your therapy is best discussed with your doctor.
+How the results of your tests will affect your treatment is best discussed with your doctor.

 What if my report mentions margins or ink?